Journey's End: Scene 3

+Thursday, 21 March 1918: towards dawn.
 The German attack on the British trenches approaches, and the Sergeant Major tells Stanhope they should expect heavy losses.
 When it arrives, Hibbert is reluctant to get out of bed and into the trenches.

 A message is relayed to Stanhope telling him that Raleigh has been injured by a shell and that his spine is damaged, meaning he cannot move his legs.
 Stanhope orders that Raleigh be brought into his dugout.
 He comforts Raleigh while Raleigh lies in bed.
 Raleigh says that he is cold and that it is becoming dark; Stanhope moves the candle to the bed and goes deeper into the dugout to fetch a blanket, but, by the time he returns, Raleigh has died.

 The shells continue to explode in the background.
 Stanhope receives a message that he is needed.
 He gets up to leave and, after he has exited, a mortar hits the dugout causing it to collapse and entomb Raleigh's corpse.